-Additions since the last update, which comprise the events of season five, are marked with a ➽.
+Additions from the final season are noted with a ➽.

 Jack Pearson’s grandfather arrives in New York City.

-As Kevin (Justin Hartley) explains, the man has a son who has a son who has the Big Three.
+As Kevin explains, the man has a son who has a son who has the Big Three.
 So he’s the dude who is to blame for all the crying.
 Mystery solved.

 William Hill’s father dies overseas and leaves behind a pregnant war widow.

 But not before singing the sweetest version of “You Are My Sunshine.”
-It’s obvious where Young William (Jermel Nakia) gets his musical talent.
+It’s obvious where Young William gets his musical talent.

 William Hill is born.

-He’s born with the gift of poetry, and eventually uses it to achieve minor success while in a cover band with his cousin Ricky (Brian Tyree Henry).
+He’s born with the gift of poetry, and eventually uses it to achieve minor success while in a cover band with his cousin Ricky.
 It is the first “almost” and “could’ve been” in a life full of them.
 Raise your hand if you downloaded William’s song “We Can Always Come Back to This” and listened to it on repeat.
 And if you didn’t, don’t judge.